kiwicom/gcp-api-enabler/README.md

 GCP API Enabler has two handler methods - one that gets triggered with simple GET request, and another one that can be triggered from Google Cloud Pub/Sub topic when new project in organization is created.
 In the documentation below, we will show you how to setup a function that will be triggered when a new project is created under your Google Cloud organization.

 The one that gets triggered with GET request will enable stated APIs for all your organization project, and because of that it can take a while.
+It can also accept `project_number` parameter and it that case it will enable APIs only for a specific project.
+This function is commented out in `serverless.yml` and it will not be deployed by default (because of security reasons), but it can be useful for testing.

 The other one, triggered by the Pub/Sub topic when new project is created, will enable APIs only for that project.